Trump invites insurance execs to round table on Obamacare repeal

 Versions of the GOP plans to repeal and replace the Affordable Care Act have surfaced in recent weeks that emphasize tax credits and health savings accounts, while cutting subsidies and Medicaid funding.
 It also gets rid of the employer and individual mandates that required providing and carrying health insurance.

-According to a senior administration, the meeting will include executives from UnitedHealth, Aetna, Cigna, Humana, Anthem, Blue Cross Blue Shield, and Kaiser Permanente, along with Health and Human Services Secretary Tom Price.
+The meeting included executives from UnitedHealth, Aetna, Cigna, Humana, Anthem, Blue Cross Blue Shield, and Kaiser Permanente, along with Health and Human Services Secretary Tom Price.

 Related: Americans Agree Obamacare Needs a Fix.
 The Question Is: How Much of One?